Douglas Melamed: Publicity

 Throughout his career, Melamed has been interviewed by the media, mainly about antitrust law.
-In 2015, Corporate Counsel covered a story on Melamed titled 'The Michael Jordan' of Law now Focuses on Teaching.
-From May 2019 to June 2019, in particular, Melamed was interviewed by a variety of news outlets, including CNBC, as some antirust academics, regulators, and members of the public became concerned by the threat to competition large tech platforms may pose.
+In 2015, Corporate Counsel covered a story on Melamed titled '"The Michael Jordan" of Law now Focuses on Teaching'.
+From May 2019 to June 2019, in particular, Melamed was interviewed by a variety of news outlets, including CNBC, as some antirust academics, regulators, and members of the public became concerned by the threat to competition that large tech platforms may pose.